Enter 'DispensaryGTA10' At Checkout & Save 15%

 It’s easy to get stoned and grab whatever is in our fridge and call it a day.
-Maybe even a walk to 7-11 is calling us.
+But sometimes a walk to 7-11 is calling us.
 But what good will come of that?
 If you were in another country, do you think the first thing you’d get is chips?
 Most likely not.

 We want to keep you healthy and fit for as long as possible.
 Cannabis has many positive benefits, but the primal need for junk food after smoking is not one of them.